Engine One-Forty-Three: Recordings

 Gene Austin, an early crooner, was the first to record the song in 1924, under the title "The C. & O. Wreck", and several other versions were recorded in the next few years under different titles.
 On February 15, 1929, The Carter Family recorded the song as "Engine One-Forty-Three" with A.P.
 Carter credited as songwriter.
 The Carters' release on the Victor label sold more than 88,000 copies, while their Montgomery Ward release accounted for another 5,000 in sales.

-Over the years, variations of the song, most based on the Carter Family version, have been recorded by dozens of artists, including Dave Alvin, Joan Baez, Norman Blake, Ramblin' Jack Elliott, Lester Flatt & Earl Scruggs, David Grisman, Roger Miller, Michael Nesmith, Ralph Stanley, Townes Van Zandt, and Doc Watson.
+Over the years, variations of the song, most based on the Carter Family version, have been recorded by dozens of artists, including the Kossoy Sisters, Dave Alvin, Joan Baez, Norman Blake, Ramblin' Jack Elliott, Lester Flatt & Earl Scruggs, David Grisman, Roger Miller, Michael Nesmith, Ralph Stanley, Townes Van Zandt, and Doc Watson.